Start Free Trial Book a Demo

 Customization

 GitBook spaces can be customized to match the look and feel of your own brand.
 You save time when you customize your documentation at a collection level, which means that all the spaces within your collections will inherit those customizations and settings.
-GitBook offers numerous page layouts which can be used to customize your content, such as docs page, editorial post, and landing page.
+GitBook offers numerous page layouts that can be used to customize your content, such as docs pages, editorial posts, and landing pages.

 Analytics

-GitBook offers some native analytics for your documentation content which you can use to gain insight into how your pages are performing.
-GitBook tells you what keywords are being used to search your documentation, a summary of traffic to your pages, and a total number of views over a period of all time since the page was published.
+GitBook offers some native analytics for your documentation content, which you can use to gain insight into your pages’ performance.
+GitBook tells you what keywords are being used to search your documentation, a summary of traffic to your pages, and a total number of views over a period of time since the page was published.

 Notifications